GLOBAL MARKETS-Q4 off to shaky start as stocks stumble, but oil jumps

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Dhara Ranasinghe, additional reporting by Sam Byford in TOKYO; Editing by Hugh Lawson)
+(Reporting by Dhara Ranasinghe, additional reporting by Sam Byford in TOKYO; Editing by Hugh Lawson and David Evans)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))